DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Authors: Claire Jordan Wiggins, Riyad N.H.
 Seervai, Medical Students, Baylor College of Medicine, Houston, Texas, USA.
 DermNet NZ Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 Copy edited by Gus Mitchell.
 June 2020.

-Coma describes prolonged unconsciousness when the patient does not move or respond to a painful stimulus, light, or sound.
-Causes of coma include head injury, stroke, brain tumour, drugs, alcohol, diabetes, and infection.
+Coma is a state of prolonged unconsciousness when the patient does not move or respond to a painful stimulus, light, or sound.
+Causes of coma include head injury, stroke, brain tumour, drugs, alcohol, diabetes mellitus, and infection.

 Colour changes in the skin may reveal a potential cause of the coma.

-Colourful skin changes and associated swelling provide important clues for cellulitis, venous stasis, or deep vein thrombosis, for example .
+Colourful skin changes and associated swelling provide important clues for cellulitis, venous stasis, or deep vein thrombosis, for example.
+The rash of meningococcaemia is characteristic.

 Fluctuations in skin temperature may reflect the depth of a coma.

-Traditionally associated with barbiturate overdose, coma blisters present as dusky bullae.
-They are thought to be caused by hypotension-associated necrosis.
-Coma blisters appear within 48–72 hours of the onset of coma and typically self-resolve after several weeks.
-Sweat gland necrosis may be noted on histopathology .
+Traditionally associated with barbiturate overdose, coma blisters can develop in association with coma due to other causes such as in a diabetic coma.
+They are thought to be caused by hypotension-associated necrosis and pressure.
+Coma blisters appear within 48–72 hours of the onset of coma as multiple, tense, blood-filled blisters at pressure sites.
+They typically self-resolve after several weeks.
+Skin biopsy shows a subepidermal blister and sweat gland and sweat duct necrosis.
+Thrombi in dermal vessels is often a clue the coma is not drug-induced.

-Bedbound hospitalised patients are at risk for pressure ulcers, especially patients who cannot communicate or who lose sensation.
-Prevention of pressure ulcer includes limiting pressure, friction, and shear, while managing comorbid conditions that may interfere with wound healing, such as diabetes .
+Immobile hospitalised patients are at risk for pressure ulcers, including comatose patients who cannot communicate their ischaemic pain.
+Prevention of pressure ulcer includes limiting pressure, friction, and shear, while managing comorbid conditions that may interfere with wound healing, such as diabetes.

 © 2020 DermNet New Zealand Trust.